mpoiriert/data-tester/docs/getting_started.rst

 If you don't need a reference to the tester you can be even more concise:

 .. literalinclude:: ../test/ExampleTest.php
+   :name: Example-New-Concise
-   :caption: New Concise
+   :caption: Example: New Concise
    :emphasize-lines: 2
    :start-after: //example-start: ConciseNew
    :end-before: //example-end: ConciseNew
    :dedent: 8
-   :prepend: "       <?php
+   :prepend: <?php

 Path